 More laughter as they got the horses to move.

-"Think of the reins as a joy stick, forward means go, backwards means stop finally left and right is obvious," she instructed.
-"Now move with the horses movement, relax your hips and pelvis, go with the horse."
+"Think of the reins like a joystick, forward means go, backwards means stop finally left and right is obvious," she instructed.
+"Move with the horse's movement, relax your hips and pelvis."
 She glared in a good humoured way towards Face waiting for a crude response.
-He caught her eye and smiled but said nothing, he was still concentrating on not toppling off his mount.
+He caught her eye and smiled but said nothing, still concentrating on not toppling off his mount.

 She stayed on the ground moving between each man correcting their position and reminding them to keep breathing.
 Kelly then ran beside them as they got each horse in to jog.
 After another hour she let them break in to a lope round the corral.

-Despite all the banter between the men at the new activity the girl was finally satisfied all three were relatively safe on their mounts.
+Despite all the banter between the men the girl was finally satisfied they were relatively safe on their mounts.
 Suggesting a break to gather some tools and food before setting off to the east side of the ranch.

-There was a lot of groaning as they dismounted.
-Kelly chuckled watching the men walk stiffly, legs askew like three John Wayne's, towards their bunk house.
+With a lot of groaning as they dismounted.
+Kelly chuckled watching the men walk stiffly, legs askew like three John Wayne's, towards their bunkhouse.

 "Look kid this is the perfect place to regroup and lay low.
-No one is going to think about looking for us here.
-Plus you work your magic on the girl I'm sure she'll hand you the truck keys so you can drive in to LA and see Murdock.
-Play our cards right we can spend our days off with him."
+No one's gonna think about looking for us here.
+You work your magic on the girl I'm sure she'll hand you the truck keys so you can drive in to LA and see Murdock."

-"She isn't going to be a push over," Face snapped, feeling rather sore by the mornings activities.
+"She isn't gonna be a pushover," Face snapped, feeling rather sore by the mornings activities.

 "You can get anything you want Lieutenant.
 Were you not the best officer in the US Army at acquiring anything for nothing?"
 Hannibal challenged, as he slung his arm over the younger mans shoulders.